India's Citizenship Law Triggers Mass Protests And Violence As Modi Calls For Peace

 Over the past week, at least six people have been killed in clashes between police and protesters, mostly in India's far northeast, where immigration is a sensitive issue.
 Many residents there fear new citizens will dilute their local culture and compete with them for jobs.

 Protests have since spread to the capital and other cities, including Mumbai, Hyderabad and Kolkata.
-On Monday, Modi called for peace and calm, after violence erupted at Jamia Millia Islamia University.
+On Monday, Modi called for peace and calm after violence erupted at Jamia Millia Islamia University.

-More than 200 people were injured when Delhi police stormed the campus of Jamia Millia University last night.
+More than 200 people were injured when Delhi police stormed the campus on Sunday night.
 They fired tear gas and beat students with batons.
 Dormitories were evacuated.
 Videos posted to social media show bloodied students fleeing into a library and a men's restroom.
 The university's vice chancellor, Najma Akhtar, told reporters she's filing a police report — against police.

 "Damaged property can be recovered, but the emotional toll this has taken on our kids cannot be repaired," Akhtar said.